bhavesh-newton/web-applications-programming/README.md

 ## Course Overview

-The course is designed to take you from the basics of JavaScript to advanced web development concepts.
+The course is designed to take you from the basics of JavaScript to advanced web development concepts, including React fundamentals.
 Each lecture builds upon previous knowledge while introducing new concepts and practical applications.

 ### Topics Covered